sekamaneka/HA_owntracks_TLS/README.md

     * `<hostname>.crt`
     * `<hostname>.csr`
     * `<hostname>.key`
-3. The following command will generate your `<client>` certificates.
+8. The following command will generate your `<client>` certificates.
 You can generate multiple, one for each client that will be connecting to your broker.
 They will be used to provide authentication.
 If you decide to skip this step the communication will be encrypted but not authenticated.
   * `./generate_CA client <client_name>`
     * `<client_name>.crt`
     * `<client_name>.csr`
     * `<client_name>.key`
+9. Now that we have generated all the certificates it's time to tell the mosquitto broker where they are.
+Following 3 entries are important.
+Edit the configuration file with `sudo gedit /etc/mosquitto/conf.d/mosquitto.conf` and append following 3 lines.
+ * `cafile /etc/mosquitto/new_certs/ca.crt`
+ * `certfile /etc/mosquitto/new_certs/raspberrypi.crt`
+ * `keyfile /etc/mosquitto/new_certs/raspberrypi.key`

 `openssl pkcs12
   -export